Defence minister downplays threat to troops in Iraq from Trump immigration order

 Trump signed an executive order Friday barring citizens from Iraq and six other predominantly Muslim countries from entering the U.S. for 90 days.
 He signed another order Saturday directing U.S. Defence Secretary James Mattis to present a new strategy for fighting ISIL within 30 days.

 The orders come as more than 200 Canadian soldiers are on the ground in Iraq, where they are helping Kurdish forces fight ISIL.
-They also come as Canadian commanders have been drawing up options for the next phase of the mission, whose current mandate is set to expire in March.
+They also come as Canadian commanders prepare options for the next phase of the mission, whose current mandate is set to expire in March.

 The immigration order has been particularly controversial, with warnings it will drive a wedge between Iraqi and coalition forces in the fight against ISIL.
 There have also been fears that it could help terrorist groups recruit new members.